-“This was the first trial to actually look at what type of treatments might be effective for people with NASH,” says Arthur McCullough, MD, gastroenterologist at Cleveland Clinic’s Digestive Disease Institute.
+“This was the first trial to actually look at what type of treatments might be effective for people with NASH,” says Arthur McCullough, MD, gastroenterologist at Cleveland Clinic’s Digestive Disease and Surgery Institute.
 He served as the principal investigator at the Cleveland site for the vitamin E study and is Co-chair of the Ancillary Studies Committee of the NIH-funded Clinical Research Network of Fatty Liver Disease.
 Cleveland Clinic is one of eight centers participating in a long-term NIH study of NASH.

 Vitamin E is known for its antioxidant properties and role in decreasing inflammation and enhancing the immune system.
 But this study presents the vitamin in a new, exciting light.
 Study participants taking Actos (which is no longer used to treat diabetes because of concerns over increased risk of bladder cancer) improved to some extent, but gained an average of 10 pounds during the study period.